pingcap/docs/tidb-lightning/import-into-vs-tidb-lightning.md

 You can share TiDB nodes with other businesses or use them at different times to fully use the resources.
 For stable business operations with optimal import performance, you can specify [specific TiDB nodes](/system-variables.md#tidb_service_scope-new-in-v740) to be dedicated solely to `IMPORT INTO` for data import.

-When using TiDB Global Sort, there is no need to mount large local disks.
+When you use TiDB Global Sort, there is no need to mount large local disks.
 TiDB Global Sort can be done using S3.
 Once completed, you can delete the data to save storage costs.

 #### TiDB Lightning

-Separate servers are required to deploy and run TiDB Lightning.
+You need separate servers to deploy and run TiDB Lightning.
 When there are no import tasks being executed, these machine resources remain idle.
-This idle time is even longer in scenarios where import tasks are executed periodically.
+This idle time is even longer in scenarios where import tasks are executed periodically, resulting in a waste of resources.

 If the volume of imported data is large, it is necessary to prepare large local disks to sort the data to be imported.